dnsimple/dnsimple-support/content/articles/anycast.markdown

 - Tokyo, Japan
 - Sydney, Australia

-If you would like to know more about Anycast, then [read this support article](/articles/why-anycast-dns).
+If you want to learn more about Anycast, [read this support article](/articles/why-anycast-dns).